IamAdedo/RIVA_HNTR_TECHNOLOGIES/README.md

 A premium, hybrid Next.js web platform for a laptop retail & services business.
 It combines **e-commerce** (new and used laptops), **lead generation** for solar installations and laptop repairs, a **universal public tracking hub**, and a **role-based access control (RBAC) admin suite**.

-> **Note on Next.js:** This project runs a version of Next.js with breaking changes from older releases.
-Before writing code, read the relevant guide under `node_modules/next/dist/docs/`.
-See [AGENTS.md](AGENTS.md).

 ---

 ## Features